-In the movie, the conspirators are tried by military tribunal and enjoy none of the rights of a civilian trial.
+In the movie, the conspirators are tried by military tribunal and experience none of the rights of a civilian trial.
 The film adeptly shows how Stanton cared little for civil rights.
 His only concern was to get some people hanged and hanged quickly.
 After this sham trial, a law would be passed insuring the rights of every American citizen to due process and a fair trial—even in times of war.
 Unfortunately, those rights seem to have been rescinded by the Patriot Act.

 Hopefully, someday our rights to a fair trial will be returned.
 I’m sure future generations will look upon the Patriot Act and everything that followed, including the current sham trial taking place in Guantanamo Bay, with horror.
 After railroading Mary Surratt onto the gallows, the government was unable to convict her son John in a civilian trial 16 months later after he was captured following an extensive manhunt.
 John had participated in a failed attempt to kidnap Lincoln with Booth and then fled the country after discovering the plan had switched to an assassination plot.
 If a civilian court could not find John Surratt guilty, it’s doubtful his mother would have ever been convicted in a legitimate trial.

-You have to wonder if Booth escaped, though, and the others were just patsies, since some members of Booth’s famous family have always asserted Booth did not die in a fire in a barn outside Port Royal as the government asserts, but, instead, another’s charred body was substituted and Booth walked free.
+There are many stories told that Booth escaped, though, and the others were just patsies, since some members of Booth’s famous family have always asserted Booth did not die in a fire in a barn outside Port Royal as the government asserts, but, instead, another’s charred body was substituted and Booth walked free.
 Booth’s dentist ID’d the teeth in those charred remains as being Booth’s and the corpse did have a broken ankle, which Booth may have suffered after jumping to the stage following the assassination, although his diary claimed that happened later, during the escape when his horse slipped and fell.
 The mysteries linger.
 But I believe it was Booth who died in the barn, and he was killed to prevent him from spilling the beans on who actually paid for the assassination.
 We just know it involved a New York element.